forflo/shepi/README.md

 process.
 This neat function and lua's expresiveness (metatables y0!) make something like `cmd.cat(cmd.ls('-lah'))` possible.

-Serge Zaitsev wrote an [article]() on his blog describing a tiny lua library that implements the `cmd1(cmd2('param'))` abstraction.
+Serge Zaitsev wrote an [article](http://zserge.com/blog/luash.html) on his blog describing a tiny lua library that implements the `cmd1(cmd2('param'))` abstraction.

 I like this idea.
 However, there are some caveats:

-1. Due to the limitation on popen, the library uses tempfiles for each process started.
+1. Due to the limitation on `popen`, the library uses tempfiles for each process started.
-2. For the same reason, and because of lua's synchronity, one command at a time is being executed (resulting in one tempfile each).
+2. For the same reason, and because of lua's synchronicity, only one command is being executed at a time (resulting in one tempfile each).
-3. If you have something like `ls | cat -n | sed -e 's/foo/bar/'` and translate it to his lua syntax, you will end up with `ls(cat(sed('-e', 's/foo/bar/'), '-n'))`; which is hardly more readable.
-   Although the author claims that in his article.
+3. If you have something like `ls | cat -n | sed -e 's/foo/bar/'` and translate it to his lua-sh syntax, you will end up with `ls(cat(sed('-e', 's/foo/bar/'), '-n'))`; which is hardly more readable (despite the fact that the author claims that in his article).
    Not only is it not more readable, it is also more difficult to modify, especially when you have to add a parameter to a command in the pipeline where there was none before.
 Imagine you would want to add the parameter